 10. Does Coat Color Affect Personality?

-While there’s no scientific evidence, many Labrador owners claim differences in temperament based on color.
-It’s commonly believed that yellow Labradors are the calmest, black Labradors are the most patient, and chocolate Labradors are the most energetic.
-However, personality is more influenced by breeding and training than coat color.
+No scientific studies confirm it, but many owners believe in color-based personality traits: yellow Labs are thought to be the calmest, black Labs the most patient, and chocolate Labs the most energetic.
+In reality, personality is shaped more by training, genetics, and environment than coat color.

 11. They Are Natural Swimmers